top of page

 Frank's story has to be the one that means the most to me.
 The day started as a grim, dark, damp morning on a Canadian World War One training camp.
 I started by digging where dog-tags had been found previously by others, in the hope of finding one for myself.
 Of course it's pure luck, just digging without knowing what lays buried in front of you.
 I dug and dug, pottery and broken glass galore, yet no metal items whatsoever.
 After an hour or so I had to submit and relocate, as I had reached an area that was undiggable.
 I moved to a large bank of earth which was clearly not a natural feature of the landscape.
 I started digging into it and soon got a few buttons, both General Service and Canadian Army; a positive sign.
 In my spoil, one of the other diggers noticed I had thrown out a dog-tag!
 A quick wipe revealed it to be in remarkable condition and straight away we could make out '2 P B CEF'.
 This stands for the 2nd Pioneer Battalion (2 P B) of the Canadian Expeditionary Force (CEF).

-After a long days digging and a few other tatty, almost illegible dog-tags found (and other items) we returned home where the research began.
-I photographed the dog-tag and it was sent to Jay, one of the other diggers, and we both started researching Frank right away.
+After a long day digging and a few other tatty, almost illegible dog-tags found (and other items) we returned home where the research began.
+I photographed the dog-tag and sent it to Jay, one of the other diggers, and we both started researching Frank right away.
 Instantly his records on the Canadian website sprang up in front of our eyes.

 Unbelievably, this shows Frank Jarrett as coming from a small village located a few miles from where I lived.
 As he was a Canadian, we expected him to be from Canada, certainly not a tiny village in England.
 His next of kin is listed as being in Toronto, Canada, so it was evident he moved from Deddington to Canada once he was married.
 His wife was listed as his next of kin.
 He had a bit of previous military experience, he spent 3 months in the 7th Canadian Mounted Rifles as a Corporal in a machine gun section.
 After that he transferred 24th Canadian Regiment and served as a Sergeant for a year.
 He signed his attestation papers for the Canadian Expeditionary Force on the 28th September 1915.
 Shortly after this he would have been given his medical examinations, kitted out, and shipped to England.